magentaverse/magentaverse/README.md

-# Hi, I'm happy to see you here!👋   watching_count
+# Hi, I'm happy to see you here!👋

 😇 Name : Joanna (EN: Asia)